joergschwarzwaelder/hhc2020/Objective-11/README.md

 MD5 works using chunks of 64 bytes.
 It is possible increase a value at offset #9 of block #m without changing the MD5 hash by also decreasing the value at offset #9 of block #m+1 (entangled values) (this does not work in general; https://github.com/corkami/collisions/blob/master/unicoll.md and https://www.mdeditor.tw/pl/2YZs)
 With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible).
-Luckily both changes are at position #9 of an MD5 block.
-As compensating measure (to have the MD5 hash stay the same) the entangled values have to be changed accordingly.
+Luckily both changes are at position #9 of an MD5 block, so that as compensating measure (to have the MD5 hash stay the same) the entangled values can simply to be changed accordingly.

 Tampering the Naughty/Nice value
 > 163070 66 66 66 66 66 **31** 66 66 30 30 30 30 30 30 36 63